Naevyys/Little-quotes-story/README.md

 1. Open a terminal and clone with `git clone https://github.com/Naevyys/Little-quotes-story.git` the repository if not done yet.
 If you already cloned it, pull from it with `git pull`.
 2. Checkout to the branch `gh-pages` by running `git checkout gh-pages`.
 Pull again with `git pull`.
 You can skip this step if you were already on the branch `gh-pages`.
-3. Create a new branch with the command `git checkout new-branch`, where `new-branch` is the name of your new branch.
+3. Create a new branch with the command `git branch new-branch`, where `new-branch` is the name of your new branch.
 No message in the terminal means the command was successful.
 If you use an IDE, you can see the name of the branch you are currently on in some corner of the window.
-4. Run `git checkout new-branch` to switch to your newly created branch.
+4. Run `git checkout new-branch`\* to switch to your newly created branch.
 The terminal will give you the following message:
 > Switched to branch 'gh-pages'
 5. Note here that this branch does not have any remote origin yet, meaning that if you go on github now, you will not see your branch appearing yet.
 This is normal, your branch was only created locally for now.
 You will setup this remote origin the first time you want to push commits on github.
 For now, you can work as usual on your branch.
 6. When you want to make your first commit, run `git add your-files` and `git commit -m "your message"` as usual.
 Then run `git push`.
 You will get a message like this in your terminal: